Contributions caps and taxation of contributions

 The additional tax on contributions for clients earning in excess of $250,000 is administered by the ATO and levied on the individual client in a similar way to excess contributions tax.
 Division 293 tax may be paid from a client's own money or, in certain circumstances, from their super interest using a release authority.

-Where a client has multiple defined benefit interests, a separate debt account will exist for each interest.
-Where a client has an accumulation and defined benefit interest, the amount of additional tax that can be deferred to a debt account is generally calculated by looking at the proportion of taxable contributions that were made to a defined benefit interest.
+Where a member has multiple defined benefit interests, a separate debt account will exist for each interest.
+Where a member has an accumulation and defined benefit interest, the amount of additional tax that can be deferred to a debt account is generally calculated by looking at the proportion of taxable contributions that were made to a defined benefit interest.

 Refund for former temporary residents